dvln/out/README.md

-package and more powerfully controlling debug output (limiting it to just areas of interest), overriding default stack tracing behavior to perhaps turn on stack traces for all issues as well as for dynamically adjusting screen or logfile output flags to add more meta-data for troubleshooting:
+package and more powerfully controlling debug output (limiting it to just areas of interest), overriding default stack tracing behavior to perhaps turn on stack traces for all issues as well as for dynamically adjusting screen or log file output flags to add more meta-data for troubleshooting:

  * PKG_OUT_DEBUG_SCOPE env can be set to to a list of packages or functions to restrict debug/trace output to, useful to trim debugging output and focus